Skip to content

 The average creator thinks: “I need to post content and hope people subscribe.”

-They Have Patience and Play the Long Game
+They Play the Long Game

 Most creators who fail quit within the first 1-3 months.
-The ones who succeed committed to at least 6-12 months before evaluating whether it was “working.”
+The ones who succeed committed to at least 6-12 months before evaluating whether it was working.

 OnlyFans income is a compounding curve, not a straight line.
 The first few months are the slowest.
 Every week of consistent effort builds on the previous weeks — social media followings grow, content libraries deepen, skills sharpen, word-of-mouth builds.